Mesharou/Pyticles/Docs/dev-notes.md

 ### Install tools

 - Include path is not consistent in Makefiles but compilation works anyway.
 Is this a problem to consider ?

-- Do we keep separate environment for postprocessing and pyticles or not ?
+- Do we keep separate environment for postprocessing and Pyticles or not ?

+- Do we merge Makefile and Make_tools

+- Do we need to add CFLAGS to R_tools as well ?

 ### postprocessing tools

-- R_tools files are excluded from project.
+- R_tools files were excluded from project.
 Check with Jonathan if we keep them or not.

   - Modules/Make_tools
   - Modules/R_smooth.py